ynput/ayon-documentation/website/docs/addon_substancedesigner_artist.md

 The Substance Designer AYON integration allows you to:
 - Easily export your textures/sbsar as versioned publishes for others to load and update.
-- Easily load your textures into resource folders in your package project and you can use in your Substance Graph.
+- Easily load your textures into resource folders in your package project and use those in your Substance Graphs.

 ## Setting up the project